Computing Quartet Distance is Equivalent to Counting 4-Cycles: Faster Algorithm for Quartet Distance

 Recall that our aim is to count all shared stars in $T_1$ and $T_2$.
 Our algorithm will process each relevant pair of clusters and count some particular stars for each such pair.
 Now, for every shared star we define which relevant pair of clusters does it contribute to.

 \paragraph{Representatives.} Consider a non-leaf node $u\in T_i$.
 We define $R_i(u)$, the representative cluster of $u$ in $T_i$, as the smallest cluster that contains $u$ in which $u$ is not a boundary node.
 Note that $R_i(u)$ is the lowest common ancestor (in the top tree representing $T_i$) of all clusters that have $u$ as a boundary node.
-Furthermore, this cluster must be formed by either (a) or (b)-type merge (all types are in Figure~\ref{fig:toptrees}) and the node $u$ is denoted as the empty circle in the merge.
+Furthermore, this cluster must be formed by either (a) or (b)-type merge (all types are in Figure~\ref{fig:toptrees}) and the node $u$ is then the empty circle in the merge.
 Consider a shared star $s$ on leaves $L=\{a,b,c,d\}$ and central nodes $c_1\in T_1$ and $c_2\in T_2$.
-Let $R_1(s)$ and $R_2(s)$ be the representative clusters of $c_1$ and $c_2$.
-Then we say that the star $s$ is of type I if $R_1(s)$ and $R_2(s)$ have at least one common leaf with $L$, otherwise is of type II.
+Let $R_1(c_1)$ and $R_2(c_2)$ be the representative clusters of $c_1$ and $c_2$.
+We slightly abuse the notation and write $R_i(s):=R_i(c_i)$ identifying a star with its central node in the corresponding tree $T_i$.
+As $s$ is a shared star then subtree of $T_i$ induced by the leaves from $L$ is a star in both trees $T_i$.
+Hence each of the clusters $R_i(s)$ contains at least $2$ leaves from $L$.
+We say that the star $s$ is of type I if $R_1(s)$ and $R_2(s)$ have at least one common leaf with $L$, otherwise is of type II.
 See Figure~\ref{fig:star_types} for an example.
-We intentionally draw the clusters as if the trees were unrooted and do not specify the type of merge, because the relation between the clusters (up/down, left/right) is irrelevant in this case. \FIGURE{h}{1}{star_types}{An example of a star of type I induced by leaves $a,b,c,d$ and a star of type II induced by leaves $x,y,z,t$.
+We intentionally draw the clusters as if the trees were unrooted and do not specify the type of merge, because the relation between the clusters (up/down, left/right) is irrelevant in this case.
+Notice that the configuration described in the bottom row of Figure~\ref{fig:star_types} is the only possible for a star of type II.
+More precisely, in a star $s$ of type II each of $R_i(s)$ contains exactly two leaves of $s$ and none of them is both in $R_1(s)$ and $R_2(s)$.

+\FIGURE{h}{1}{star_types}{An example of a star of type I induced by leaves $a,b,c,d$ and a star of type II induced by leaves $x,y,z,t$.
 For each star we mark the representative clusters with dotted lines and the central node with an empty circle.}

+\begin{fact} If there exists an $i\in\{1,2\}$ such that $R_i(s)$ contains at least $3$ leaves of a shared star $s$, then the star $s$ is of type I. \end{fact}

-By definition, $(R_1(s),R_2(s))$ is a relevant pair of clusters and hence will be considered explicitly by our algorithm.
-Stars $s$ of type I contribute to the pair of clusters $(R_1(s),R_2(s))$ and will be counted while considering this pair.
+We define that stars $s$ of type I contribute to the pair of clusters $(R_1(s),R_2(s))$ and will be counted while considering this pair.
+By definition, in this case $(R_1(s),R_2(s))$ is a relevant pair of clusters and hence will be considered explicitly by our algorithm.
 However, for stars $s$ of type II, $(R_1(s),R_2(s))$ is not necessarily a relevant pair of clusters.
 Let $R_i'(s)$ be the smallest cluster of $T_i$ containing at least 3 leaves of $s$.

 \begin{lemma} For every star $s$ of type II, $R_i'(s)$ is uniquely defined and contains exactly 3 leaves common with $s$. \end{lemma} \begin{proof} Consider the cluster $R_i(s)$.
 As $s$ is of type II, two leaves of $s$ are outside of $R_i(s)$, at two opposite sides.
 Observe that every time we merge $R_i(s)$ with another cluster, we extend it from the side of only one boundary node.
 Hence we cannot simultaneously add both outside leaves to the cluster. \end{proof}